fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 func main() {
     kbnXsrf := "kbnXsrf_example" // string | Cross-site request forgery protection
-    spaceId := "default" // string | An identifier for the space.
-If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "41893910-6bca-11eb-9e0d-85d233e3ee35" // string | The identifier for the alert. legacyUpdateAlertRequestProperties := *openapiclient.NewLegacyUpdateAlertRequestProperties("Name_example", "NotifyWhen_example", map[string]interface{}(123), *openapiclient.NewLegacyUpdateAlertRequestPropertiesSchedule()) // LegacyUpdateAlertRequestProperties |
+    spaceId := "spaceId_example" // string | An identifier for the space.
+If `/s/` and the identifier are omitted from the path, the default space is used. alertId := "alertId_example" // string | The identifier for the alert. legacyUpdateAlertRequestProperties := *openapiclient.NewLegacyUpdateAlertRequestProperties("Name_example", openapiclient.notify_when("onActionGroupChange"), map[string]interface{}(123), *openapiclient.NewLegacyUpdateAlertRequestPropertiesSchedule()) // LegacyUpdateAlertRequestProperties |

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)